 One of the biggest drivers of cost is the size of your electrical panel, which is measured in amperes (or amps).
 Most homes today require a panel that can handle at least 100 amps.
 With the rise of electric vehicles, smart home technology, and high-draw appliances, many families are upgrading to 200-amp panels to meet their needs.
 As you’d expect, a higher-amperage panel is more expensive.
 The upgrade often involves more than just the box; it may also require thicker service cables to safely manage the increased electrical load, which adds to the overall cost of your residential electric system.

-Local Cost Factors in Southeastern PA
+Local Costs: What to Expect in Southeastern PA

 Here in Southeastern Pennsylvania, local considerations can definitely influence the final price.
 Labor rates can differ slightly across Chester, Montgomery, Bucks, and Delaware counties.
 More importantly, each township or borough has its own set of building codes and permit requirements for electrical work.
 Obtaining a permit isn’t just about paperwork—it’s a crucial safety step that ensures a licensed professional does the job correctly and that the installation passes a final inspection.
 A knowledgeable local electrician will be familiar with the specific codes in your area and can manage the permitting process for you, making sure everything is done right from the start.